top of page

 Why Do Animals Play? | Tumble Episode

 Why do some animals play-and some don't?
 That's what Evelyn wants to know.
 In this special collaboration with Outside/In, we investigate how and why animals - and people! - of all shapes and sizes play.
 Play scientists Juny Chu and Jackson Ham help us ask the important questions like: Can you tell an octopus to play?
 And what can rats teach us about why taking turns is important?
-It turns out that play is serious science!
-This episode is a collaboration with Outside/In from N
+It turns out that play is serious science! đ§ Listen to the Episode This episode is a collaborat

 Space & the Universe